PlagueVonKarma/jep-hack/README.md

 - Poke Balls now all have unique palettes.
 - The high friendship evolution threshold is now 170, making Friend Balls sufficient for instant evolution and hatching from Eggs takes minimal effort.
 - Items previously only obtainable via the Time Capsule are now distributed to specific Pokemon (5%: Polkadot Bow Snubbull, TwistedSpoon Kadabra, Metal Powder Ditto/Mimmeo, Light Ball Pikachu; 50%: Lucky Punch Chansey)
+- During the intro, when knowing the PokeGear instructions, you now immediately skip some of the text relating to it, making starting the game slightly less agonising.

 ## Map Changes
 Numerous new maps are available, featuring new locations, the iconic Sevii Islands, and the Nihon region!